-For any new contracts entered into on or after 1 January 2019, the Group considers whether a contract is, or contains a lease.
-A lease is defined as 'a contract, or part of a contract, that conveys the right to use an asset (the underlying asset) for a period of time in exchange for consideration.
+For any new contracts the Group considers whether a contract is, or contains a lease.
+A lease is defined as 'a contract, or part of a contract, that conveys the right to use an asset (the underlying asset) for a period of time in exchange for consideration'.
 To apply this definition the Group assesses whether the contract meets three key evaluations which are whether:

-• the contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the Group

-- the Group has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract - the Group has the right to direct the use of the identified asset throughout the period of use.
+- the contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the Group - the Group has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract - the Group has the right to direct the use of the identified asset throughout the period of use.